Robert Wood Johnson III: Personal life

 Johnson died of cancer on December 22, 1970, at the age of 50, at Holy Cross Hospital in Fort Lauderdale, Florida.
 In 2008, his widow donated $11 million to New Jersey Performing Arts Center in what was then the largest individual donation in the arts center's history.
 Her 2008 gift was in addition to the more than $2 million she donated after the center opened in 1997.
+In 2025, the Betty Wold Johnson Foundation, named after Johnson's widow, was one of the donors which funded the White House's East Wing demolition and planned building of a ballroom.